Eppa Hunton IV: Civic life

-In 1967, Hunton served on Virginia's Wayne Commission, which recommended the merger of MCV and Richmond Professional Institute to form VCU.
+In 1967, Hunton served on Virginia's Commission to Plan for the Establishment of a Proposed State-Supported University in the Richmond Metropolitan Area, known unofficially as the "Wayne Commission", which recommended the merger of MCV and the Richmond Professional Institute to form VCU.
 Once the school was established, he was appointed to its board of visitors by Mills Godwin.
 Virginius Dabney was appointed the first rector of the university and faced student protests due to his association with the Byrd Machine and massive resistance; he ultimately resigned on July 31, 1969.
 Hunton was appointed to succeed him and served until his own resignation in September 1970, citing conflicts of interest arising out of his firm's representation of the school over the years.

 Hunton served for many years on the boards of the Confederate Memorial Literary Society and Confederate Memorial Association.
 In 1946, he helped oversee the merger of the latter with the Virginia Historical Society; he was a member of that organization's board from then until his death and was its president from 1966 to 1969.
 In 1933, he was appointed a member of the Founders Committee of the Virginia Museum of Fine Arts.
 He was a member of the American and Virginia Bar Associations, the Society of the Cincinnati, the Commonwealth Club, and the Country Club of Virginia.
 He was a longtime vestryman and senior warden of St. Paul's Episcopal Church.